Wendy Wood (psychologist)

-Wendy Wood is a UK-born psychologist who is the Provost Professor of Psychology and Business at University of Southern California, where she has been a faculty member since 2009.
+Wendy Wood is a UK-born psychologist who is the Provost Professor Emerita of Psychology and Business at University of Southern California, where she has been a faculty member since 2009.
 She previously served as vice dean of social sciences at the Dornsife College of the University of Southern California.
 Her primary research contributions are in habits and behavior change along with the psychology of gender.

 She is the author of the popular science book, Good Habits, Bad Habits, released in October 2019.
 This book was featured in the Next Big Idea Club and was reviewed in the New Yorker.

 Background

 Wood completed her bachelor's degree at University of Illinois at Urbana–Champaign and her Ph.D. at the University of Massachusetts, Amherst.

-Prior to her current position, Wood was on the faculty at University of Wisconsin–Milwaukee, Texas A&M University as the Ella C. McFadden Professor of Liberal Arts, and Duke University, where she was the James B. Duke Professor of Psychology and Neuroscience.
+Prior to USC, Wood was on the faculty at University of Wisconsin–Milwaukee, Texas A&M University as the Ella C. McFadden Professor of Liberal Arts, and Duke University, where she was the James B. Duke Professor of Psychology and Neuroscience.